 Realizing this issue, the innovative district leadership created an opt-in solution that enabled all the departments to build their own content catalog, and control their ongoing content management, in a single district system.
 Since all departments opted-in, employees found this single solution to be much easier to search and to interact with resources from every department.
 Employees were able to more efficiently keep track of their certification and purple folders became a thing of the past.

 The Bigger Picture

 How do we bring it all together?
-In most school districts, different departments offer different types of professional development, and they manage the administration of these efforts, tracking how well their offerings support overall employee professional growth.
+In most school districts, different departments offer different types of professional development — managing the administration of these efforts and tracking how well their offerings support overall employee professional growth.
 Supporting employee career objectives goes hand-in-hand with supporting the achievement of school and district performance objectives as well.

 In addition to monitoring PD, districts should be able to measure the efficacy of learning opportunities: Was the PD activity valuable?
 Is what was learned in the PD activity being applied in the classroom and on the job?

 Once all PD is in a single place, I’ve seen district departments offering follow-up surveys to determine if PD is changing on-the-job practices, and feedback surveys to measure staff perceptions of the PD.

 I encourage you to think about a different professional development approach, one in which PD is viewed holistically, offered to everyone, personalized to individualized growth plans, and focused on overarching school and district goals.
 Students need well-trained, effective, motivated personnel.
 Is it time to re-energize your PD approach so that your educators can thrive?